rl-institut/rli_template_r/CONTRIBUTING.md

 ## Proposing changes (outside RLI)

 -   Fork the repository and clone onto your computer.
 If you haven't done this before, we recommend using `usethis::create_from_github("repositoryurl", fork = TRUE)`.
+Once this is done, run `renv::restore()` once to download all necessary packages for this project.

 -   Create a Git branch for your pull request (PR).
 We recommend using `usethis::pr_init("brief-description-of-change")`.